PLAYCO: THE WORLD ON STAGE

 - Assist staff as needed.

 The Play Company Marketing Department develops and executes marketing campaigns for our 2 annual productions, maintains the website, manages PlayCo’s social media channels and actively supports promotion of other activities and events throughout the year.
-Reporting to the Marketing Fellow, the Marketing Intern plays a pivotal role in the growth of PlayCo’s brand and public profile.
+Reporting to the Marketing Fellow and working closely with the Managing Director and Founding Producer, the Marketing Intern plays a pivotal role in the growth of PlayCo’s brand and public profile.
 The Marketing Department works in tandem with our Development Department to grow audiences, awareness, and support of the organization.

-- Research and develop of Marketing collateral for the upcoming production cycles.
+- Research and develop Marketing collateral for the upcoming production cycles.

 - Assist in the management of social media and collateral to ensure the PlayCo brand has a strong presence and accurate representation.